odi-eloji/room-temp/README.md

 With the Pi connected to the ThingSpeak MQTT broker, it publishes the temperature to a channel that Magic Mirror is subsribed to, updating the room temperature using the data entered in the channel field.

 ## Raspberry Pi
-Download device credentials as plaintext.
+Download ThingSpeak MQTT device credentials as plaintext.
 Create file for configuration data.
 Enter the contents of the plaintext credentials into file.
 ### Config file

 ```